Cash Small Bills

 Emergency List of items to have on hand:

-• Water containers, water purification drops (I prefer Water Preserver.)
-Rotate water every 5 years.
+• Water containers and purification drops (I prefer Water Preserver product to treat water storage).
+Rotate water every five years.
 One gallon of water is needed per person per day.
-Heat/high temperatures would warrant more water per day per person.
+Heat or high temperatures would warrant more water per day per person.
 Have a plan with additional water that can be carried quickly should you need to leave your building.
+My suggestion is four gallons of water per person per day to cover hydration, cooking, personal hygiene, and minimal laundry tasks.

 • Food: Decide how many people are typically in each building and how many calories per day per person.

-Plan on MRE’s and cold instant food types (a combination is best.)
+Plan on MREs and/or other non-perishable foods or cold instant food types (a combination is best.)

-• Cooking: Two separate sources are best, such as propane, coal or wood.
+• Cooking: Two separate sources are best: propane, coal, or wood.
 I prefer Camp Chef (uses only propane).
-For large groups, I would recommend MRE’s/or similar that only require heated water.
+I would recommend MREs or similar that only require heated water for large groups.
 It would be hard to “cook” every meal.
 A Volcano II stove with extra propane hoses would be a great addition.
-Depending on the model, Volcano II uses wood, coal & propane.
-This way you could have some way to boil water for large groups.
+Volcano II uses wood, coal, and propane, depending on the model.
+This way, you could have some way to boil water for large groups.

 • Adequate paper products, plates, cups, silverware/serving

 • Fuel: I like Ozark Oak Lump charcoal.
 It lasts indefinitely if kept in airtight containers; use Gamma lids on 6-gallon buckets to make them easier to open.
 The Ozark Oak Lump charcoal has no chemicals like regular charcoal.
-You can store and forget until needed, and it is safer to store than propane.
+You can store and forget until needed; storing it is safer than propane.

 • Firestarter/matches/emergency candles

-• Personal Hygiene, package toilet chemicals, snap-on toilet seat, toilet paper, women hygiene products, hand sanitizer, gloves latex/non-latex
+• Personal Hygiene, package toilet chemicals, snap-on toilet seat, toilet paper, women’s hygiene products, hand sanitizer, gloves latex/non-latex

 • Portable toilet with bags